 CUTR Investors Have Opportunity to Lead Cutera, Inc. Securities Fraud Lawsuit

-LOS ANGELES, June 23, 2023 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Cutera, Inc. ("Cutera" or the "Company") (NASDAQ: CUTR).
+BENSALEM, Pa., June 30, 2023 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Cutera, Inc. ("Cutera" or the "Company") (NASDAQ: CUTR).

 Class Period: February 17, 2021—May 9, 2023